Four Reasons to Become a Michigan Medical Cannabis Patient

 • Spinal cord injury

-1. Set up a LARA account online and register with the Department of Licensing and Regulatory affairs: click here.
+1. Set up a LARA account online and register with the Department of Licensing and Regulatory affairs.

 2. Visit a qualified doctor for approval- most now offer virtual appointments via Zoom.
-Click here to schedule an appointment with the Card Clinic.
+Schedule an appointment with the Card Clinic.

 3. Complete your MMMP (Michigan Medical Marijuana Program) application online with the LARA account you created in step one.
 There is a $60 application fee, and you must upload documents to prove you’re a Michigan resident.
 Here’s what they’ll accept: